maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 We will now try to use the same sketch, but use the other USB port.

-- Swap the connection to the development PC from the port labeled "COM" to the port labeled "USB".
+- With a second USB cable connect the port labeled "USB" also to the development PC.
-  On my PC this means COM5 disappears, but COM4 appears.
+  On my PC this means COM4 appears.
   Also a JTAG device pops up (if not, maybe you need Zadig, see section Installs above).

   ![Devices 2](devices2.png)

-  We now have a physically different USB (VID 303A, PID 1001, i.e. "Espressif Incorporated ...") and Windows assigns a new COM port: "COM4" (this is probably different for you).
+  COM4 has a physically different USB (VID 303A, PID 1001, i.e. "Espressif Incorporated ...")
+  therefore Windows assigns a new COM port: "COM4" (this is probably different for you).

   However, we keep the Serial Monitor Port to COM5.

-- Changed the sketch the sketch a bit so that we are sure the firmware is updates (eg change the initial value of n to 8000, or the delay).
+- Changed the sketch the sketch a bit so that we are sure the firmware is updates (e.g. change the initial value of n to 8000, or the delay).

 - Compile and Upload.
   We hear some USB disconnect and connect beeps from the PC.
   This is due to the fact that during an upload the ESP32 is reset, and this resets the new COM4 port.